 Every year thousands of reports from the public help the police keep communities safe from terrorism.

 Report any of the below activity if you believe it to be suspicious or cause threat.

-ACT Awareness e-Learning is a new counter terrorism awareness product designed for all UK based companies and organisations.
+ACT Awareness e-Learning is a new counter terrorism awareness product designed for all UK based companies organisations – and now the general public.

-Free to use, the course can be divided into short sections to suit business needs.
+Free to use, the course can be divided into short sections.
 However it takes just 45 minutes in total to complete – 45 minutes that could save lives.

 Deputy Assistant Commissioner Lucy D’Orsi, national police lead for Protective Security, explains:

 “All staff working in crowded places – not just those who have a security role – can follow the course and be in a stronger position to help protect themselves, colleagues and the public.